INTERVIEW AND PICTURES BY MARKO SYRJALA

-Metal-Rules.com: I did an interview with Jimmy like four years ago and he said in fact that, him and Eric, they share the record being in Alice’s band for longest time.
-They both had been in the band more than 7 years.
+Metal-Rules.com: I interviewed Jimmy like four years ago, and he said, in fact, that he and Eric share the record of being in Alice’s band for the longest time.
+They both had been in the band for more than 7 years.

 Glen Sobel: But our bass player Chuck, he’s been in band 12 years now, sure.

 Metal-Rules.com: Yeah.
 I think he’s now the longest-running member in the band ever.

 Glen Sobel: I think so; I think you’re right.

 Metal-Rules.com: You didn’t play on WELCOME TO MY NIGHTMARE II album, but…